OutlierVentures/BuyCoPoc/README.md

 ### The GIT bit
     Note BW dd.
 2015-12-23: Work in progress, please update based on continued use.

-*Developers typically - only - have read-only access to OutlierVentures' GitHub.
-You can't clone or branch in the Outlier Ventures ('you're already looking at it).
+Developers typically have read-only access to OutlierVentures' GitHub.
+You can't clone or branch in the Outlier Ventures.
 So you'll have to have at least a GitHub Micro subscription, to clone the repo to your own private repo.
 Because ofcourse we DON't want the repo set public.

-Deployments are done from the 'original', getting code their from your own fork is done through pull requests.
+All deployments to productions are done from the original 'OutlierVentures' branch, to get developed from your own fork there is done through pull requests.

 Some links to [help.github.com](https://help.github.com) for more info:
 - [Pushing to a remote](https://help.github.com/articles/pushing-to-a-remote/)